 On the other hand, if a tool like a saw or a grinder doesn’t seem to be operating at its full potential—you may need to replace the motor brushes and springs.
 This relatively simple fix can get that tool back into top working condition and even prevent damage to the commutator.

-Some tools, like measurement equipment and many 2-cycle products, need regular scheduled maintenance.
+Some tools, like measurement equipment and many 2-cycle and 4-cycle products, need regularly scheduled maintenance.
 We recommend putting this on the calendar—preferably during your downtime.
 Keeping up with a maintenance schedule can aid in making sure you don’t spend unnecessarily on repairs that could have been prevented.
 In this case, an ounce of prevention truly is worth a pound of cure.

 Power cutters, mowers, chainsaws, and other tools need regular care and maintenance (not to mention proper winterization) to keep them ready for service each season.